alexpls/Rails-Latest-Migration/README.md

 1. Hit enter, and lo and behold; your latest migration!

 ## Atom.io
 If you're using atom.io, there's a version of this plugin for you too!
 Check out [https://atom.io/packages/rails-latest-migration](https://atom.io/packages/rails-latest-migration).

+## Visual Studio Code

+Using VSCode? [tmikoss](https://github.com/tmikoss) has got you covered, check out the VSCode version of this plugin here: [https://github.com/tmikoss/rails-latest-migration](https://github.com/tmikoss/rails-latest-migration).

 ## License
 The MIT License (MIT) - for more info see [LICENSE.md](https://github.com/alexpls/Rails-Latest-Migration/blob/master/LICENSE.md).